navroop18/VirusTotalApi/README.md

 **09.03.2014:**

-* Added posibility to scan urls passed in file, filename must be urls_for_scan.txt and one url per line
+* Added posibility to scan urls passed in file, filename must be urls_for_scan.txt and one url per line.

+  Execution as arg: vt.py -u/-ur urls_for_scan.txt

 * Removed limits for 4 urls only with public api